Dfroom/Assignment_1/README.md

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)
 CLT Hybrid Blockchain

+Nanopay was founded to combat slow, inefficient, and outdated payment infrastructure.
+As such it has three intended customers: Treasuries, Banks, and Businesses.
+Nanopay has been succesful in courting these customers and todate has numerous partnerships including those with Interac, BMO, RBC, Scotiabank, flinks, Intuit Quickbooks, and the National Bank of Pakistan.
+Nanopay uses a Centralized Ledger Technology and a Hybrid Blockchain to offer a reduced cost with the security of an immutable ledger, simplified governance, and faster payments than a decentralized ledger.
+Their acquisition of MintChip provided Nanopay with an advantage over competitors as MintChip was government developed, is tied to the Canadaian dollar, and compliant with Canadian, and many foreign, regulations.
 ## Landscape:

 * What domain of the financial industry is the company in?